gdaless20/Engineering_4_Notebook/README.md

 ### Assignment Description

 Today Ellen and I created code to make a red light flash as the serial monitor counts down from ten and then flashes a red light when the word 'launch' is printed.
-We wrote this code as a part of our 4pt pyhton assignment.
+We wrote this code as a part of our 4pt python assignment.
+This will be useful later in the year if we need LEDs for our project or something that functions similarly through code or practice.

 ### Evidence